 c) The completion rate (pace) must be at least 66.67%.
 Pace is determined by dividing the number of earned credits by number of credits attempted.
 Notes on SAP calculation: AP courses will not be counted in the SAP calculation.
+Transfer credits for SAP purposes will be treated in the same way in which they are accepted by the registrar.
 Dual enrollment courses will be treated the same as any other transfer credits.
-Transfer credits of "D" will be counted in the SAP calculation regardless of treatment by the Registrar.
-A "WF" on transfer credits will not be counted as attempted hours or in the GPA calculation for SAP.
 A student may have their SAP recalculated if they change their major.
 In that case, only courses applying to the new major will be considered when calculating the student's SAP.
 A change of major may only be used twice to trigger an SAP recalculation.